By Terrance Turner

 During the press conference, Phillips was asked about defensive coverage.
 His answer gave props to his teammates: “Sam had a great game.
 Nick Holley, you know, had another great game — made a few big catches.
 Like I said, we just trust in each other, man.
 We talk all the time, laugh all the time, so we understand that that camaraderie and sort of brotherhood is key — especially on offense.”

 What was the key to his terrific performance?
 “First and foremostly, I give glory to God — it’s the big man upstairs.
 And after that, it’s just preparation,” he said.
 Like Butler, Holley also felt that despite the 5-0 start, the team could still improve — “we haven’t scratched our surface yet.
 We still haven’t put a complete game together and played up to our potential.”
 Butler had also mentioned the idea of a “complete game”.
 What does that mean for Holley?
-“No mistakes on offense, no mistakes on defense, and superior special teams.”
+He answered: “No mistakes on offense, no mistakes on defense, and superior special teams.”
 The interview is embedded below.